If you’ve been operating your online store for any length of time. You’ve probably wondered how you can get more people to actually buy your products.

 - Become a member to your subscription program.

 Each of those goals requires an action you want a visitor to take based on the traffic that you get to your site.
+That would be what we call an eCommerce conversion rate.
+If you have a Shopify store you may be focusing on your Shopify conversion rate.
+Which is essentially the same.

 Let’s say you had 1000 site visitors in a day to your site and 20 of those customers actually made a purchase.
 That would give you a 20% sales conversion rate for that day.